Original Pictures for Storynory by Nick Hayes.

 A long time ago, in Persia, a poor boy called Aladdin was playing with his friends in the streets of his city.
-A stranger came up to him and asked him if he was not the son of Mustapha the Tailor.
-“I am, sir” replied Aladdin; “but he died a long while ago.”
-When the stranger heard this, he embraced Aladdin saying, “My boy – I am your long lost uncle.”
+A stranger came up to him and asked him if he was the son of Mustapha the Tailor.
+“I am, sir,” replied Aladdin: “but he died a long while ago.”
+When the stranger heard this, he embraced Aladdin saying: “My boy – I am your long lost uncle.”
 Aladdin ran home and told his mother all about this newly found relative, and she prepared supper for them all.

 The following night exactly the same thing happened.
 The Sultan was furious and even considered having his daughter’s head cut off.
 He summoned the Vizier’s son.
-“Plainly my daughter his hiding from you” he said.
+“Plainly my daughter is hiding from you,” he said.
 “Do you still wish to marry her?”

 When the three months were over, Aladdin sent his mother to remind the Sultan of his promise.
 She stood in the same place as before, and the Sultan, on seeing her poverty felt less inclined than ever to keep his word.
 The Vizier advised him to set so high a value on the Princess that no man living could come up to it.
 The Sultan then turned to Aladdin’s mother, saying: “Good woman, a Sultan must remember his promises, and I will remember mine, but your son must first send me forty basins of gold full of jewels.
 Tell him that I await his answer.”